 Liam O’Dell is a freelance journalist specialising in deafness, disability and social media.
-He is a regular contributor to the deaf news blog The Limping Chicken and the online YouTube magazine TenEightyUK.
-His work has also been featured in Metro UK, The i and Independent.
+He is a regular contributor to the deaf news blog The Limping Chicken and his work has also been featured in Metro UK, The i and Independent.

 Here on his website, Liam can be found reviewing London theatre.
 He has recently interviewed the cast of Amélie the Musical and The Royal Court’s Midnight Movie as part of his work in arts journalism.

 As of September 2019, Liam is one of the Almeida Theatre’s Young Critics, viewing and responding to the arts creatively.
-He is also due to review shows at this year’s VAULT Festival as part of their Emerging Critics scheme.
+He also review shows at the 2020 VAULT Festival as part of their Emerging Critics scheme.